realpython/python-guide/docs/scenarios/web.rst

 and `Macro Expansion TAL (Metal) <http://chameleon.readthedocs.org/en/latest/reference.html#macros-metal>` syntaxes.

-Chameleon is available for Python 2.5 and up (including 3.x and pypy), and is commonly used by the `Pyramid Framework <http://docs.pylonsproject.org/projects/pyramid/en/latest/>`_.
+Chameleon is available for Python 2.5 and up (including 3.x and pypy), and is commonly used by the `Pyramid Framework <http://trypyramid.com>`_.

 Page Templates add within your document structure special element attributes and text markup.
 Using a set of simple language constructs, you control the document flow, element repetition, text replacement and translation.
 Because of the attribute-based syntax, unrendered page templates are valid HTML and can be viewed in a browser and even edited in WYSIWYG editors.
-This can make round-trip collaboration with designers and prototyping in a browser easier.
+This can make round-trip collaboration with designers and prototyping with static files in a browser easier.

 The basic TAL language is simple enough to grasp from an example: